VivekBolla999/ChnageNotifierProvider/README.md

 Difference between change notifier and state notifier:

-       Change notifier                                                            state notifier
+       Change notifier

-Mutable state(objects are mutable)                                       immutable(objects are immutable)(modifies the state)
+Mutable state(objects are mutable)
-Dependent on flutter                            		                 independent on flutter Time complexity is higher                   		                     time complexity is lower In the long run it is hard to manage code                                easy to manage code in long run Manually call notifylisteners()                                          automatically calls
+Dependent on flutter
+Time complexity is higher
+In the long run it is hard to manage code
+Manually call notifylisteners()

+       state notifier

+immutable(objects are immutable)(modifies the state)
+independent on flutter
+time complexity is lower
+easy to manage code in long
+automatically calls